jollyjerr/jollyjerr/README.md

 ### Hey, I'm Jeremiah Tabb <img src="./static/favicon.png" width="42" />

-I am a programmer interested in building scalable web and mobile apps, reliable development tooling, and human-centered software projects.
+I am a programmer interested in building scalable web and mobile apps, blazingly fast development tooling, and human-centered software projects.
-My goal is to build straightforward, reliable systems so we can all go enjoy life and have fun.
+My goal is to write straightforward, reliable systems so we can all go enjoy life and have fun.

 <a href="https://jtabb.dev">
     <img src="https://icons.iconarchive.com/icons/treetog/i/128/Internet-Document-icon.png" width="36" />